Cubie87/cubie87.github.io/index.md

 I'm a university student studying _nerd_ subjects, and have an interest in such.

-I'm a datahoarder, with a 16TB server running on TrueNAS Scale.
+I'm a datahoarder, with a 16TB storage server running on TrueNAS Scale.

 I run a compute server which hosts [Pandora](https://github.com/Cubie87/Pandora), PiHole, a TailScale node, and occasionally minecraft servers.